MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RecoveryServices/v2.2.0/Get-AzureRmRecoveryServicesVaultSettingsFile.md

 ```

 ### -Backup
-Indicates the vault credentials file is applicable to azure_2 Backup.
+Indicates the vault credentials file is applicable to Azure Backup.

 ```yaml
 Type: SwitchParameter